Where did specialization come from?

 In the Soccer America article, World Cup-winning coach Tony DiCicco said playing a variety of sports is “very good” for preteen athletes and even athletes in their early teens.
 DiCicco said that especially applies to goalkeepers, who can benefit from sports like basketball and baseball.

-After developing a full range of soccer skills and hand-eye coordination, Howard, Solo, Meola and Guzan each became one of the best players at their position in the world.
+After developing a full range of soccer skills and hand-eye coordination, Howard, Solo, Meola and Guzan each became one of the best players in the world at their position.
 But Bowers said the tendency for teams to focus on game results rather than development makes it difficult for players to get an opportunity to try multiple positions.

 “When you’re focused on winning, even with a group of 8-year-olds, you tend to focus on different things,” Bowers said.
 “You focus on gaining tactical advantages rather than emphasizing the development of the players.
 And when you’re focused on tactics, it makes more sense to focus on players staying in specific positions.”